LukeShadwell/christmastree/README.md

 SuperSocial - Christmas Tree Interview

 # task
-Using only code, create a ModuleScript which generates a christmas tree in 3D space.
+Create a ModuleScript which generates a christmas tree in 3D space, using only code.
 The height of the christmas tree should vary randomly each time the function is called, and you should only use basic Parts.

 ### Notes:
 1. Your christmas tree should have at least two types of part: trunk and leaves.
 If you get time, feel free to add other features to your tree such as baubles, a star, or tinsel.